The Movie Beijing Doesn’t Want You to See | Yan Ma

 Right.

-And I mean, back to the store actually turned into a Chinese police station, a secret Chinese police station.
+It feels unreal because it's like the convenience store next to my house and I mean the back of the store actually turned into a Chinese police station, a secret Chinese police station.

-As you told me earlier, you know, your relatives have been threatened.
+As you told me earlier, your relatives have been threatened.

 They've had their pay cut because of your work.